nmoraescommit/biodiversity_intact_index_phoenix/README.md

  **1.Biodiversity Intactness Index (BII) Time Series**

 Biodiversity intactness index data was accessed from [ Microsoft Planetary Computer STAC catalog](https://planetarycomputer.microsoft.com/dataset/io-biodiversity).
-I accessed the io-biodiversity collection from the Microsoft Planetary Computer STAC catalog using an API.
-This data contains terrestrial Biodiversity Intactness maps from 2017 to 2020.
-To read in the data, `pystac_client` and `planetary computer` are used to access data from the MPC, and a catalog search using the `io-biodiversity` collection and specified time range and bbox were used to retrieve the items of interest.
+I used the `pystac_client` API to access the `io-biodiversity` collection from the catalog, that intersected the area and time of relevance to this project.
+The datasets "estimate terrestrial Biodiversity Intactness as 100-meter gridded maps for the years 2017-2020". [(Microsoft Datasets| Biodiversity Intactness)](https://planetarycomputer.microsoft.com/dataset/io-biodiversity)

 **2. Phoenix Subdivision Shapefile**

-Phoenix shapefile was obtained from the United States [Census Bureau Tiger/Shapeline files](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
+Phoenix shapefile was dowloaded as a shapfilee from the [United States Census Bureau| TIGER/ Line Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2024&layergroup=Census+Tracts), and was saved to the data folder  To access, visit the link below and download the file `tl_2022_04_cousub.shp` to a data folder.
 County subdivision census data from 2024 was used to filter to our area of interest.
 Data was downloaded as a shapefile and placed it into the data folder, where `os` was used to create an absolute filepath, and the `GeoPandas` package was used to read in the file via `gpd.read_file()`.

 **3. Data Access**

-The data is currently in the .gitignore in this repository.
+All stored data required to run the `biodiv_index.ipynb` notebook is currently stored in the .gitignore in this repository.
+Currently, this data is only the Phoenix subdivision shapefiles.

 ### References:

 - Microsoft Planetary Computer. (n.d.).
 IO biodiversity dataset.
 Retrieved December 3, 2024, from https://planetarycomputer.microsoft.com/dataset/io-biodiversity\n"
 - U.S. Census Bureau.
 (2024).
 Arizona county subdivisions: tl_2024_04_cousub.shp [Shapefile dataset].
 Retrieved from https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2024&layergroup=County+Subdivisions \n",